asdkazmi/AI-Movies-Recommendation-System-K-Means-Clustering/README.md

 Pickle version:  4.0
 Sys version:  3.7.7
 ```
+### How to Run?
+To run this app, first install all required libraries then run file `app.py` in root directory which is a `FLASK` app.
+APIs for training and recommendations are already designed.
+The following data files are necessary for this app in the directory `~/Prepairing Data/From Data/ratings.csv`. `rating.csv` file can be downloaded from [The Movies Dataset | Kaggle](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=ratings.csv).
+If you have your own Datasets then please see the section `dataEngineering` -> `loadUsersData()` -> `csv file format` for format of dataset.
+If you want to load data from any database, then please edit the method `dataEngineering` -> `loadUsersData()`  in its allowed edit section, such that the returning format must be a DataFrame with the format described in `csv file format`.
 ### Modules
 Different modules are designed and their APIs are discussed as follows
 1. dataEngineering